Hand-Crafted-Rings, by

 (i.e. not handmade to order or altered) returned for any

-reason within 7 working days of receipt, as long as they
+reason within 14 days of receipt, as long as they

 are returned in exactly the